Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 To end the day, the last visit is on the other side of the Tiber River: a former working class neighborhood that today is one of the most beautiful places in the city and a neighborhood that has never ceased to be fashionable among both locals and tourists.
 In the cobblestone streets of Trastevere you will find charming buildings and corners and some of the best pizzerias in Rome.

-I recommend taking a stroll around the area and visiting Piazza di Santa Maria in Trastevere (home to one of Rome's most striking churches) and discovering the surrounding streets full of vines and charm.
+I recommend taking a walk around the area and visiting the Piazza di Santa Maria in Trastevere (where one of the most striking churches in Rome is located) and discovering the surrounding streets full of vines and charm and, if you have time, hiring a tour of Trastevere to get to know it in depth is an excellent option.

 A great place to dine is Pizzeria Ai Marmi, at Viale di Trastevere, 53-59.
-It's open until 2:30 in the morning and you'll see many people eating pizza at the tables on its terrace or directly standing up, as the place looks more like a kitchen than a restaurant.
+It is open until 2:30 in the morning and you will see many people eating pizza at the tables on its terrace or directly standing, as the place looks more like a kitchen than a restaurant.
 But there is a reason why it is always crowded: their pizzas are to die for.

 Book a tour of Trastevere